Auckland Exhibition: Exhibits and entertainment

 Buildings included a concert hall, art gallery, machinery court, palace of industries, and an exhibition tower.
-Entertainments in the fair's "Wonderland" included a water shute, tobaggons, a figure-8 railway and a tea room.
+Entertainments in the fair's "Wonderland" included a water shute, toboggans, a figure-8 railway and a tea room.

 Postage stamps

 Stamps were issued to mark the exhibition, but although the monarch was now George V, the stamps commemorating the event were overprints of Edward VII stamps.
 Few were sold, and forgeries are now common.